-3rd PIER Workshop on Quantitative Tools for Macroeconomic Policy Analysis has been RESCHEDULED for May 2023.
+The 5th PIER Workshop on Quantitative Tools for Macroeconomic Policy Analysis has been RESCHEDULED for May 2023.

-Over 60 participants from around the globe attended the first two installments of the Workshop.
-Participants included economists of central banks and government agencies from Canada, Chile, Colombia, England, Finland, Japan, Korea, Mexico, New Zealand, Spain, Sweden, the Board of Governors of the Federal Reserve and the Federal Reserve Banks of Atlanta, Cleveland, Dallas and St. Louis, and from international organizations (BIS, ECB, IDB, IMF, UN).
-There were also participants from the financial and corporate sectors (Moody’s, SAP, Pondera Lab) and faculty and graduate students from various U.S. and foreign institutions (Berea College, Drexel, Haifa-Israel, Indiana, Leuven-Belgium, Minnesota, Rutgers, UC Davis, UC Santa Cruz, UNC Chapel Hill, Villanova, Virginia, CIDE-Mexico, Nazarbayev University-Kazakhstan).
-Click here for more details and a picture gallery of the lectures and events.
+A total of 118 participants from around the globe have attended the PIER Tools Workshop to date, including economists from many central banks and government agencies (Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, England, Finland, Italy, Japan, Korea, Mexico, New Zealand, Panama, Peru, Philippines, Spain, Sweden, the Board of Governors of the Federal Reserve and the Federal Reserve Banks of Atlanta, Cleveland, Dallas, San Francisco, and St. Louis), international organizations (BIS, CMCA, ECB, ESM, IDB, IMF, UN), and the financial and corporate sectors (Moody’s, SAP, Pondera Lab), as well as faculty and graduate students from various institutions (Berea College, Drexel, Haifa, HKUST, Indiana, ITAM, LBS, Leuven, Minnesota, Rutgers, UC Davis, UC Santa Cruz, UNC Chapel Hill, Villanova, Virginia, CIDE-Mexico, Nazarbayev University).

 b.
 The Metropolis-Hastings algorithm with application to DSGE model estimation